41 Books About Spain

 Only in Spain: A Foot-Stomping, Firecracker of a Memoir about Food, Flamenco, and Falling in Love by Nellie Bennett

 When Nellie Bennett wants something more for her life than her department store job, she decides to take Flamenco lessons.
 It seems simple, but she discovers the world of Flamenco goes so much deeper than she expected and ends up flying halfway across the world to immerse herself in the authentic Spanish Flamenco experience.
-For lovers of light travel memoirs.
+For fans of travel light-hearted travel memoirs.

 Homage to Catalonia by George Orwell

 This is Orwell’s memoir of fighting in the Spanish Civil War and it doesn’t shy away from the atrocities he saw.
-For fans of thoughtful war memoirs, or if you want to know more about Orwell’s personal experiences.
+He signed up to fight with the Republican army, and he becomes embroiled in the political struggles and eventually faces an internal struggle (and danger) as the Republican army faces its own internal conflict.
+For fans of thoughtful war memoirs and history.

 Iberia by James A. Michener